TrueSouth Properties – Knowledge, Experience, Professionalism, delivering results for you, as we do for our clients, every day.

 Make sure everyone is on board

-I don’t want or need to get into your business – truly!
-But, sometimes, the discussions and decisions surrounding a sale of land or other properties that have been in a family for a time can involve some strong feelings.
+Sometimes, the discussions and decisions surrounding a sale of land or other properties that have been in a family for a time can involve some strong feelings.
 If you are the sole owner and sole decision-maker, then this isn’t much of a consideration.
-But, if you have family and/or partners who will need to agree (whether legally, as in signing the deed, or just because it’s better that they agree), taking the time to get a plan and getting everyone on board will help – a lot.
-Again, I’m not getting in your business.
-As with the rest of this list, it’s something to think about.
+But, if you have family and/or partners who will need to agree to sell (whether legally, as in signing the deed, or just because it’s better that they agree), taking the time to get a plan and getting everyone on board will help – a lot.

 Set goals for price and your timetable

 Your goals for price (relative to the prevailing market) are closely related to your timetable.
 If you have the time to put the property on the market and then wait patiently as the market learns of your property and potential buyers evaluate it, there is a greater probability of receiving a price for your property that is higher.
 Your chances of selling the property more quickly are increased if you are willing to accept a price that is well-within the price range of comparable properties that are selling or are for sale in your market.

 Talk to your neighbors

 Particularly if you are selling rural land (timberland, farmland, hunting land, etc.), some of your best potential buyers are those who own acreage that either adjoins yours or is located in the same area.
 This may seem very basic, but you’d be surprised how many times that neighbors are the last to know that a property is or may be available.